itsiktsarfati/K2View-Academy/articles/26_fabric_security/18_FIPS_implementation.md

 Yet, even in this mode, Fabric only uses FIPS-compliant protocols and standards implementions with Fabric cryptographic embedded algorithms.

+### FIPS Verification Command

+Fabric's command ```version fips``` returns the FIPS version currently used and the status of all the cryptographics components included in the system.
+All java jars are checked validated or rejected

 ### FIPS with mode set to **ON**

 To switch on FIPS mode, do the following steps: